khongminhtn/react-studies/codecamp/data-structure.md

 - Wrapper, wraps all the nodes together (container)
 - Only keep tracks of the first node in the list
     - Traverse requires a method that loops through the nodes
+- Possible to have 2+ pointers to traverse the unidirectional list

 **Doubly Linked Lists**